 During the week prior to the New Student Orientation Program (NSOP), new students can apply to attend one of three pre-orientation programs: The Columbia Outdoor Orientation Program (COÖP - pronounced "coh-op"), the Columbia Urban Experience (CUE) and the International Student Orientation Program (ISOP).
 All programs provide amazing opportunities to meet other first-year students and share in a common experience.

 Applications for programs open in April and close in mid-May.
-CUE and COÖP have limited spacing and competitive application processes, while ISOP will accept all applicants.
+CUE and COÖP have limited space and a competitive application processes, while ISOP accepts all applicants.
 Applications for CUE and COOP are currently closed.
 Applications for ISOP will continue on a rolling basis until Wednesday, August 16.
 Applications received after May 19 are not eligible for fee waivers.
 Email email@example.com for more information.

 The Columbia Outdoor Orientation Program (COÖP) is a four-day outdoor pre-orientation experience for approximately 225 first-year students.
 COÖP occurs over the four days before the start of the on-campus New Student Orientation Program (NSOP).
-COÖP is divided into three sub-programs, hiking (HOP), biking (BOP), and river-canoeing (ROP).
+COÖP is divided into three sub-programs, hiking (HOP), biking (BOP) and river-canoeing (ROP).
 COÖP is an orientation program that uses the outdoors and experiemental education techniques to build connections between incoming first-years and upperclassmen leaders.
 These connections then develop into an on-campus community of caring and support throughout the undergraduate experience.
-Students in Columbia College and Columbia Engineering can apply to participate in COÖP, regardless of past hiking, biking, canoeing, or outdoors expereince.
+Students in Columbia College and Columbia Engineering can apply to participate in COÖP, regardless of past hiking, biking, canoeing, or outdoors experience.